Cancer (constellation): History and mythology

 Very few of Cancer's stars are visible to the naked eye, and its brightest stars are only 4th magnitude.
 Cancer was often considered the "Dark Sign", quaintly described as "black and without eyes".
-Dante, alluded to its faintness in Paradiso, and mentioned it being visibility for the whole night when it culminated at midnight in a Northern Hemisphere winter month:
+Dante, alluded to its faintness in Paradiso, and mentioned it being visible for the whole night when it culminated at midnight in a Northern Hemisphere winter month: